c128lib/c128lib.github.io/usage.md

 C:\project>gradle wrapper
 </pre>

-Then, you should edit (or create) your <code>build.gradle</code> file, that is a sort of settings file for your project.
+Then, you should edit (or create) your <code>build.gradle</code>, that is a sort of settings file for your project.
 Your file should be like this:

 <pre>
 plugins {